AlexOwen/PCCheckParser/README.md

 SCSS files also need to be compiled before packaging takes place.

 This application is not actively maintained, but changes can be made on request.

+# License

+This software is made available under the MIT license.